1h05/daysinaday/README.md

 # daysinaday

-Archive of the project Days in a Day, 2002-present.
+Archive of the Days in a Day project, 2002-present.